The IRS Installment Agreement

 - The proposed payment is equal to or greater than the "minimum acceptable payment" (the minimum acceptable payment is the greater of $25 or the minimum payment amount reached by dividing the tax liability, interest, and penalties by 50)

-The taxpayer must pay a fee of $105 to set up the installment agreement or $52 for a direct debit installment agreement.
-To restructure or reinstate a previous installment agreement, the IRS charges a $45 fee.
+The taxpayer must pay a fee to set up the installment agreement or a reduced fee for a direct debit installment agreement.
+To restructure or reinstate a previous installment agreement, the IRS charges a different fee.
 Like a guaranteed installment agreement, the IRS does not file a federal tax lien.

 Partial Payment Installment Agreement